mrbusche/matthewbusche.com/_posts/2013-11-03-cfobjective-proposal-getting-started-with-responsive-web-design.md

 Interested in learning about responsive web design?
 Head on over to the [cf.Objective() Trello board](https://trello.com/b/4M6JSoyL/cf-objective-call-for-speakers-2014) and vote for [my talk on Responsive Web Design](https://trello.com/c/K6N8dJBx/106-getting-started-with-responsive-web-design-matt-busche) and any others that you would like to attend.

-Here&#8217;s a brief description of what my talk will be about
+Here's a brief description of what my talk will be about

 Target Audience: Anyone interested in creating one website for all devices

 Assumed Knowledge: Basic CSS and HTML experience

-Objective: Introduce responsive web design and why it&#8217;s important
+Objective: Introduce responsive web design and why it's important

-Why I&#8217;m Qualified: Part of a team that created a mobile website for a large insurance company.
+Why I'm Qualified: Part of a team that created a mobile website for a large insurance company.

 What the audience will learn: